Contracting Officer's Representative Workshop

 Who Should Attend

-Our Contracting Officer's Representative Course meets the FAC-COR Program training requirements for certification and is equivalent to DAU’s COR 222.
+Our Contracting Officer's Representative Workshop course meets the FAC-COR Program training requirements for Level II certification and is equivalent to DAU’s COR 222.

 This course is designed for individuals who want to meet their FAC-COR certification or DOD Type B or C COR certification training requirements.